ahmedamerworks/daily-tasks/README.md

 Known bugs:

 - Not fully responsive for mobile devices.
+- There is no cap on how many tasks you can add.

+Updates 10/12/2023:

-- You are able to add a nameless task.
+- Fixed bug where you used to be able to add blank tasks.

-Updates 18/11/2023:

-- New and more intuitive font-style
+- Time is now updating each second and displaying correctly.
+- Now the task list is in a grid layout and will stack only a certain amount in each column.
-- Two new buttons: One to delete all tasks, one to show them!
+- Two new buttons: One to delete all tasks, one to hide/show them!

 # React + Vite